matthewbdaly/laravel-azure-storage/README.md

 Finally, add the fields `AZURE_STORAGE_NAME`, `AZURE_STORAGE_KEY`, `AZURE_STORAGE_CONTAINER` and `AZURE_STORAGE_URL` to your `.env` file with the appropriate credentials.
 The `AZURE_STORAGE_URL` field is optional, this allows you to set a custom URL to be returned from `Storage::url()`, if using the `$root` container the URL will be returned without the container path.
 A `prefix` can be optionally used.
 If it's not set, the container root is used.
 Then you can set the `azure` driver as either your default or cloud driver and use it to fetch and retrieve files as usual.

+For details on how to use this driver, refer to the [Laravel documentation on the file storage API](https://laravel.com/docs/7.x/filesystem).

 # Support policy

 This package is supported on the current Laravel LTS version, and any later versions.
 If you are using an older Laravel version, it may work, but I offer no guarantees, nor will I accept pull requests to add this support.